Digital-Nature-LTD/web-component/README.md

 The template should be a string of HTML

 ### stylesheets
-An array of stylesheets to be adopted by the component, either as a string or an instance of `CSSStyleSheet`
+An array of stylesheets to be adopted by the component, either as a URL string, a CSS string or an instance of `CSSStyleSheet`